Domenico Morelli: Biography

-He was a member of an independent society, led by his friend Filippo Palizzi, to promote the liberal arts, called the Societa Promotrice in 1862.
-He was appointed consultant for new acquisitions of the Capodimonte art museum in Naples and, thus, had significant impact on the subsequent direction of the collections.
 In 1868, Morelli became a professor of painting at his old Academy, which now became the Royal Institute of Fine Arts in Naples.
 From that period onward, his interest turned to religious and mystical themes, drawn from mostly Christian, but also Jewish and Muslim traditions.
 Perhaps best known from this period is the Assumption on the ceiling of the Royal Palace in Naples.
 Morelli was also one of the collaborators for the illustrations of the Amsterdam Bible in 1895.
 From 1899 until his death, he was president of the Royal Academy of Fine Arts in Naples.

-Morelli late in life won many awards and distinctions. he was named honorary professor of the principal academies of Italy and Europe, commendatore of the Order of SS.
+Morelli, late in life, won many awards and distinctions.
+He was named honorary professor of the principal academies of Italy and Europe, commendatore of the Order of SS.
 Maurizio e Lazzaro and of the Order of the Crown of Italy, and cavaliere dell' Ordine civile di Savoia.
-In June, 1886, he was knighted a senator by the King.
+In June 1886, he was knighted a senator by the King.
 He died on 13 August 1901 in Naples.

 Among his many pupils were Giuseppe Costa, Francesco Paolo Michetti, Vittorio Matteo Corcos, Giuseppe Boschetto, Camillo Miola, Edoardo Tofano, Antonio Mancini, Vincenzo Montefusco and Enrico Salfi.
-Morelli designed the frescoes painted for the tomb of Giacomo Leopardi, located in the church of San Vitale at Fuorigrotta, but they were completed posthumously by his son-in-law, Paolo Vetri.
+Morelli designed the frescoes painted for the tomb of Giacomo Leopardi, located in the church of San Vitale, Naples, at Fuorigrotta, but they were completed posthumously by his son-in-law, Paolo Vetri.